MailTape/MailTape-v1/_posts/2017-11-12-Yazz-Ahmed.md

 # MailTape's selection

 ## Yazz Ahmed — La Saboteuse
 _Sanjay_: **"**It's pretty difficult to pick just one track from Yazz's latest album, 'La Saboteuse', as the whole piece feels cinematic in its storytelling.
-Nonetheless, this title track feels like my thoughts are given the time and space to float freely before unfolding gently like the morning's dew.**"**
+Nonetheless, this title track feels like my thoughts are given the time and space to float freely amid the horns and gentle percussion—before unfolding gently like the morning's dew.**"**

 ## Fran & Flora – The Hollow Tree
 _Sanjay_: **"**Dedicated to Trayvon Martin and his family, this is Mazz Swift's contribution to the first CD release from Con Vivo Music, '[Modern Dances](https://soundcloud.com/convivomusic/sets/modern-dances)', featuring music by their members.
 I saw Mazz perform last Sunday with [Hear in Now](http://www.hearinnow.com/) at The Vortex in London alongside Tomeka Reid, Silvia Bolognesi and Alexander Hawkins.
 So good!**"**